KovalskyF/KovalskyF.github.io/04-Storytelling/Outline.md

 **To say:**

+Hello everyone!
+Thanks for being here.
+Today I want to talk about something very personal.
+Figma.
-I've spent more time with Figma in the last year than I have with my girlfriend.
-Or myself.
-And certainly more than any other tool.
+Because in the past year, I’ve spent more time with Figma than with my girlfriend.
+Or with myself.
+Or with any other tool, really.
+And that's both funny... and a bit terrifying.

 ---